Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

  * -- Array of SavedSearch resources
  * -- Raw ARM template
  *
  * - NOTE: Playbooks field can take standard Playbooks, Custom Connectors, and Function Apps.
-Please make sure if there is any CustomConnector in the solution then it's entry should be added prior to any other playbook.
+Sequence of Playbooks should be FunctionApps, Custom Connector and then rest of the Playbooks.
+If FunctionApps and Custom Connector are not present then just specify Playbooks.
  * BasePath: Optional base path to use.
 Either Internet URL or File Path.
 Default is repo root (https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/)
  * Version: Version to be used during package creation.
-We should use any version >= 2.0.0 in case solution needs to be packaged for Template Spec
+Default version will be 3.0.0.
+This tool supports package creation for 2.x.x(Template Spec) and 3.x.x(contentPackages).
+Based on variable 'defaultPackageVersion' and given Version input.
+If the defaultPackageVersion is 3.0.0 and Data file input version is 2.0.1 then it package generated is of 3.0.0 i.e which ever is higher takes precedence.
+Here we are also verifying the catelogAPI to check version deployed in PartnerCenter.
+If 'defaultPackageVersion' is 2.0.0 and data input file version is 2.0.4 but in PartnerCenter catelogAPI version installed is 2.0.2 then package generated is of 2.0.3 i.e it will increment the package version based on catelogAPI.
  * Metadata: Name of metadata file for the Solution, path is to be considered from BasePath.
- * TemplateSpec: Boolean value used to determine whether the package should be generated as a template spec */
+ * TemplateSpec: Optional Boolean value used to determine whether the package should be generated as a template spec */
 {
   "Name": "{SolutionName}",